Jump To Section

 7 Tips for Making the Perfect Croissant

-1. Levain is the “DNA” of the Croissant.
+- Levain Is the “DNA” of the Croissant.
 Croissants begin with a levain, which is essentially the sourdough starter used to make bread.
-In the croissant, however, it contributes more its tangy, acidic flavor, balancing out the richness of the butter fat.
+Unlike the prominently tangy and acidic flavor it imparts in sourdough, levain in a croissant helps to balance out the richness of the butter fat.

-4. Keep a Close Eye on Dough Temperature.
-If the dough gets too cold, it can be difficult to roll and the butter layers inside can break apart and become brittle, which will impede the development of flaky layers in the finished croissant.
+- Keep a Close Eye on Dough Temperature.
+If your croissant dough gets too cold, it can be difficult to roll, and the butter layers inside can break apart and become brittle, which will impede the development of flaky layers in the finished croissant.
 Keep the countertop cool and work with the dough while it’s cold from the refrigerator, trying not to handle it too much with your hands to avoid warming.
 Work quickly, but calmly, and keep everything as neat as possible.
-This both minimizes the amount of waste from the dough, but also keeps the dough in the perfect shape to give you the beautiful croissants you’re after in the end.
+This minimizes the amount of waste from the dough, and also keeps the dough in the perfect shape to give you the beautiful croissants you’re after.

-5. Use a Light Hand.
+- Use a Light Touch.
 Once the croissants are rolled, be careful not to destroy all those beautiful layers you worked to build up.
-Be gentle when rolling and shaping the croissants and use a light hand when applying the egg wash–you don’t want the brush to to drench the dough or crush it.
+Be gentle when rolling and shaping the croissants, and use a light touch when applying the egg wash–you don’t want the brush to drench the dough or crush it.

-6. Cool to Room Temperature.
-Once baked, allow the pastries to cool to room temperature and use a sharp serrated knife so it can cut through, not crush, all those flaky layers.
+- Cool to Room Temperature.
+Once baked, allow the pastries to cool to room temperature before slicing.
+Use a sharp serrated knife to cut through, not crush, all those flaky layers.

-7. Take a Bite...and Look for the Honeycomb.
-The layers inside should resemble a “honeycomb” in that they should not look dense, and the air pockets should be of an even size from the inside to the outside.
+- Take a Bite...and Look for the Honeycomb.
+The layers inside should resemble a honeycomb: not too dense, with air pockets of even size from the inside to the outside.
 Smell the croissant; it should smell yeasty and buttery.

-If you cut into your freshly-baked croissant and find that it’s hasn’t come out as you’d imagined, examine its interior structure and look for these common signs that things might have gone wrong while making your croissants:
+If you cut into your freshly-baked croissant and find that it hasn’t come out as you’d imagined, look for these common signs of things might have gone wrong while making your croissants: